How to setup VS Code for Data Science?

 Did you find this article valuable?

-Support Gaurang Dave by becoming a sponsor.
+Support Codified Lounge by becoming a sponsor.
 Any amount is appreciated!